About Westwater Financial, Inc.

 We offer microenterprise loans, small business loans, and consumer and credit builder loans to our Target Market of American Indians/Alaska Natives (AIAN) living in Sonoma and Mendocino Counties in Northern California.
 To complement the loan products, Westwater also offers financial literacy training, business plan training, credit coaching, and one-on-one technical assistance to clients.

 Economic Distress in the Target Market

 Both Sonoma and Mendocino counties are rich in resources.
 They both sit on the California coast, approximately 75 miles north of San Francisco.
 Both counties lie within California’s Wine Country and boast a host of wineries.
 While the area is resource-rich, the benefits of these resources are not distributed evenly among the population.
 The disparities between Native people and the general population are striking.
-The AIAN population has experienced much deeper levels of economic distress than the population as a whole, and among Dry Creek Rancheria Tribal members the disparity is even greater.
+The AIAN population has experienced much deeper levels of economic distress than the population as a whole and it is with great disparity.

 Lack of Access to Credit, Capital and Financial Services